Ashland, Ohio: Education

 The Ashland City School District enrolls 3,192 students in public primary and secondary schools as of the 2017–18 school year.
 The district operates five schools, including three elementary schools, one middle school, one high school.
+The Ashland City School District superintendent is Steve Paramore.
 The city is also home to Ashland Christian School, St. Edward Catholic School, and Ashland Montessori School.

 The city is home to Ashland University and Ashland Theological Seminary.
 Both were established by the Brethren Church—an Evangelical Protestant church in the Anabaptist tradition—which is headquartered in Ashland.

 Ashland contains the Ashland Public Library.

+The Ashland Public Library provides free access to computers and wifi, reservable meeting rooms, materials, Golden Buckeye Card applications, tech coaching, voter registration, and library events.
+All programs held at the library are entirely free for patrons.
+The APL has three library vehicles; two act as bookmobiles for the community.
+Obtaining a library card is free and the library is now a fine free establishment.